pytools4dart/pytools4dart/docs/user_guides/00_Installation.md

 This way, packages will be installed in this virtual environment and avoid conflict with locally installed packages of other projects.

 The virtual environment can be created with [Anaconda](https://www.anaconda.com/distribution) or with virtualenv.
+Python 3 version is recommended, as python 2 will soon not be maintained anymore.

 ## With Anaconda (recommended)

-Although it could work, the conda environment has not been tested yet.
-Here are a few commanlines to make a try.
-See [Ananconda documentation](https://www.anaconda.com/distribution) for installation details.
+If not Already installed, see [Ananconda documentation](https://www.anaconda.com/distribution) for installation instruction.
+Python 3 version is recommended, as python 2 will soon not be supported anymore.

-Copy and paste the following in a yaml file, e.g. `environment.yml`.
+Once conda is installed, copy and paste the following in a yaml file, e.g. `environment.yml`.

 ```
 channels: